Probation Violations in Georgia

 (1) Make reparation or restitution to any aggrieved person for the damage or loss caused by the probationer’s offense, in an amount to be determined by the court;

-(2) Make reparation or restitution as reimbursement to a municipality or county for the payment for medical care furnished the person while incarcerated;
+(2) Make reparation or restitution as reimbursement to a municipality or county for the payment for medical care furnished to the person while incarcerated;

 (3) Support the probationer’s legal dependents to the best of the probationer’s ability;